Open Nav

 2025 is not the year of the QB.

-After having six QBs go in the top 12 of the 2024 NFL Draft, we will be lucky to see more than two names called for the entire first round this year.
+After having six QBs go in the top 12 of the 2024 NFL Draft, we only saw two names called in the entire first round this season.

 In Superflex, this severely limits your options to strengthen the QBs on your roster.